lanl/vision_transformers_explained/README.md

 # Vision Transformers Explained

 This folder of code contains code and notebooks to supplement the Vision Transformers Explained series written by **Skylar Callis** for *Name of Publication*.
+These articles can be read on Medium or in their equivalent Jupyter Notebook:

+- Vision Transformers, Explained
+	- Jupyter Notebook
+- Attention for Vision Transformers, Explained
+	- Jupyter Notebook
+ - Position Embeddings for Vision Transformers, Explained
+ 	- Jupyter Notebook
+ - Tokens-to-Token Vision Transformers, Explained
+	- Jupyter Notebook

 This project were developed by **Skylar Callis** while working as a post-bachelors student at [Los Alamos National Laboratory (LANL)](https://www.lanl.gov/?source=globalheader) from 2022 - 2024.
 To see what they are up to these days, visit [Skylar's Website ](https://skylar-jean.com).